legal practice

 For 14 years I sat across from children, families, and adults carrying the most severe human trauma.

-And across every client, every setting, every population, the same pattern emerged: individual resilience doesn't hold without systems designed to support it.
+And across every client, every setting, every population, the same pattern emerged: individual resilience doesn't hold inside environments that aren't designed to support it.

-That work led me to trauma-centered law firms — where attorneys carry traumatic material inside organizations never built for it.
+My clinical work led me to trauma-centered law firms, where attorneys carry their client's severe trauma inside organizations never built for the weight of the work.

 That's not a people problem.
 It's an infrastructure gap.
-I close it.
+And there's a solution.

 ratesha berthier, LCSW